 The Statement of Revenues, Expenses and Changes in Net Position report the Corporation's revenues, expenses, and resulting change in net position during the period reported, regardless of when cash is received or paid.
-Therefore, revenues and expenses are reported in the Statement of Revenues, Expenses and Changes in Net Position for some items that will affect cash flow in future fiscal years.
-The Statement of Revenues, Expenses and Changes in Net Position for some items that will affect cash flow in future fiscal years.
-The Statement of Revenues, Expenses and Changes in Net Position for some items that will affect cash flow in future fiscal years.
+Therefore, revenues and expenses are reported in the Statement of Revenues, Expenses and Changes in Net Position for some items that will affect each flow in future fiscal years.
 The Statement of Revenues, Expenses and Changes in Net Position can be found on page 11 of this report.

-The Statement of Cash Flows report how much cash was provided by, or used for, the Corporation's operations, financing and investing optivities, and acquisition or retirement of capital assets.
-The Statement of Cash Flows can be found on pages 12-19 of this report.
+The Statement of Cash Flows report how much cash was provided by, or used for, the Corporation's operations, financing and investing activities, and acquisition or retirement of capital assets.
+The Statement of Cash Flows can be found on pages 12-13 of this report.